The Ninth Annual Monty Alexander Jazz Festival

 The festival kicks off Friday with a favorite, trumpeter Dominick Farinacci, who the NY Times calls a “trumpeter of abundant poise”.
 His most recent Avalon appearance was last November in the theatrical music experience, Modern Warrior Live.
 The masterpiece wonderfully demonstrated Farinacci’s versatile horn stylings and mix of international rhythms, as well as his mastery of composition and knack for re-imagining familiar songs.

 Joining Farinacci is his Modern Warrior Live co-star Shenel Johns.
 With powerful, yet graceful vocals, Johns is known for her distinctive, eclectic style that sways effortlessly from jazz to R&B to gospel.
-The duo’s performance, aptly named “Lady Sings the Blues,” will celebrate the music of Diane Washington, Nina Simone and Billy Holliday.
+The duo’s performance, aptly named “Lady Sings the Blues,” will celebrate the music of Dinah Washington, Nina Simone and Billie Holiday.

 Saturday’s packed program begins with a community concert—a free performance that was originally established to provide an introduction to jazz, familiarizing concert-goers with the incredibly diverse and somewhat misunderstood genre.

 This year, the stage will welcome a young musician hastily making a name for himself in the jazz world, pianist Matthew Whitaker.
 Blind since birth, the 17-year-old was recently named one of seven rising stars for 2018 by USA Today network’s 201 Magazine.
 Adding to the long list of accolades, Whitaker’s debut album Outta the Box, which was released last year, was named “one of the best debut albums of 2017” by New York City Jazz Record.
 This show starts at 11 a.m.